-Mr. Kennedy Komba, Director of Financial Deepening and Inclusion, Bank of Tanzania.
+By Mr. Kennedy Komba, Director of Financial Deepening and Inclusion, Bank of Tanzania.

-Dear participants, may I start by recognizing the presence of the Minister of Finance, the Governor, Deputy Governors, Principal Secretary- Zanzibar, Board of Directors of the Bank of Tanzania, former members of the Executive Office of the Bank of Tanzania, management of the Bank, the family of Gilman Rutihinda seated at the high table, Senior Government Officials present, staff of the Bank of Tanzania and all participants present.
+Let me start by recognizing the presence of the Minister of Finance, the Governor, Deputy Governors, Principal Secretary- Zanzibar, Board of Directors of the Bank of Tanzania, former members of the Executive Office of the Bank of Tanzania, management of the Bank, the family of Gilman Rutihinda seated at the high table, Senior Government Officials present, staff of the Bank of Tanzania and all participants present.
 Good morning!

-I acknowledged the presence of the keynote speakers, Mr. Rajesh Bansal (Reserve Bank Innovation Hub, India) and Mr. Matheus Rauber (Central Bank of Brazil), whose expertise would anchor the discourse.
-These, together with our distinguished discussants: Dr.
+I acknowledged the presence of the keynote speakers, Mr. Rajesh Bansal (India) and Mr. Matheus Rauber (Central Bank of Brazil), whose expertise would anchor the discourse.
+These, together with our distinguished discussants: Dr. Charles Mwamwaja, Mr. Firas

-Charles Mwamwaja, Mr. Firas Ahmad, Mr. Tonny Missokia, Mr. Mohamed Mashaka, and Mr. Jesse Jackson, are expected to make today's lecture quite insightful.
+Ahmad, Mr. Tonny Missokia, Mr. Mohamed Mashaka, and Mr. Jesse Jackson, are expected to make today's lecture quite insightful.

-Dear participants, I have been given a task to moderate today's session, but before I begin, let us reflect on what the Governor and the guest of honour, the Minister of Finance, just pointed out.
+Dear participants, I have been given a task to moderate the session on the theme: "Driving the Shift Towards a Cash-Lite Economy: Opportunities for Financial Innovation", but before I begin, let us reflect on what the Governor and the guest of honour, the Minister of Finance, just pointed out.
 Both underscored the progress attained so far in advancing digital payments in Tanzania, ranging from policy and legal reviews/development to the setting up of the necessary infrastructure.
-The insights we need to take away from this lecture focus on responding to two questions: What can be done, as a country, to scale up the achievements, leveraging the existing frameworks and infrastructure?
-And, what lessons do we draw from the past, our peers and other countries that have excelled in minimizing the use of cash in transactions?
-As has been the case in the past lectures, it is my belief that this lecture will be participatory, delivering concrete strategies to fast-track Tanzanias digital transition1.
-The outcomes will be documented, monitored, and evaluated, ensuring sustained momentum in advancing the cash-lite agenda.
+The insights we need to take away from this lecture focus on what can be done, as a country, to scale up the achievements, leveraging the existing frameworks and infrastructure?
+And, what lessons do we draw from the past, our peers and countries that have excelled in minimizing the use of cash in transactions?